QualiTorque/qualitorque.github.io/docs/environment-services/Drift and update.md

 > ![Locale Dropdown](/img/updates-and-drift.png)

-* __Updates__ shows changes made to the asset's definition file, allowing you to optionally update the environment
+* __Updates__ shows changes made to the asset's definition file, allowing you to optionally update the environment.
+You can also update the grain manually with new inputs, without code changes.
 * __Drift Detection__ shows any of the environment's resources that were modified externally.
 Click the error to see the modifications, and __Reconcile__ to revert a resource back to its original state.